LTER-LIFE/FDFDT-Manual/docs/01-introduction.md

 The 15 guiding principles describe different elements or characteristics of datasets that can be adhered to in different combinations – partly through the distinction between data and metadata – and to different maturity levels (see also [FAIR Data Maturity Model.
 Specification and Guidelines of RDA](https://zenodo.org/records/3909563)).
 As a result, datasets can vary widely in their FAIRness level and datasets that have the same overall level of FAIRness may differ in the components of FAIR they adhere to.

-## Extending FAIR
+## Adding structure to FAIR

 In this guide we extend FAIR as it is defined by the FAIR principles in order to make it workable in practice.
-This means that we include the component of structuring your data into the process of FAIRifying it.

-**Structured.** Structuring your data, i.e., organising it in a tidy way, can make the data easier to access for others and enhances its understandability.
+This means that we include the component of structuring your data into the FAIRification process. **Structuring** your data, i.e., organising it in a tidy way, can make the data easier to access for others and enhances its understandability.
 We therefore think that this is a crucial component of increasing the reusability of your data.

 ## FAIR is not open